simon2/RT-RkNN/README.md

 ## Algorithm Implementations

-The project includes **9 RkNN query implementations**, each with different optimization strategies:
+The project includes **10 RkNN query implementations**, each with different algorithms and/or optimization strategies:

 ### 1. **rknn-rt** (Main Ray Tracing Approach)
 - Primary ray tracing-based implementation